 Mobile is multifaceted.
 Mobile is complex.
 Mobile is integrated.
 And, mobile has high potential to boost your reach, reputation, and results.
 So, you’ll get more value out of mobile if you take time to assess your strategy.
 Also, it’s not a single channel, so trying to manage it in the same way as your calls or your website, for example, won’t work.

 Accommodates future change.

 One thing we can be sure about mobile?
 Change.
 As technology advances and new types of devices proliferate, we don’t know exactly what the future holds.
-Heck, pretty soon your car will be a mobile touchpoint.
+Heck, your car will be a mobile touchpoint.
 So, viewing mobile as a system of touchpoints now will make it easier to include new touchpoints later.